sagemath/sagetrac-mirror/src/doc/en/reference/references/index.rst

              Proceedings of the National Academy of Sciences 36.1 (1950): 48-49.

 ..
+[Neu1981] Walter D. Neumann, *A calculus for plumbing applied to the
+             topology of complex surface singularities and degenerating complex curves*, Transactions of the American
+             Mathematical Society, Vol. 268, No. 2 (Dec., 1981),
+             pp. 4807--4823

+..
 [Nie2013] Johan S. R. Nielsen, List Decoding of Algebraic Codes,
              Ph.D.
 Thesis, Technical University of Denmark, 2013